How to deploy Microsoft Store apps using Intune

 Conclusion

 In this blog post, we’ve covered how to deploy Microsoft Store applications using the new method available in Intune.
-It’s a straightforward process to search for the app, create it, and assign it to devices.
-Additionally, the application will receive automatic updates as you’ve assigned it by adding devices to the ‘Required’ section.
-Uninstalling the application is just as simple – by adding devices to the ‘Uninstall’ section, the application will be uninstalled automatically.
+Searching for the app, creating it, and assigning it to devices is straightforward.
+Additionally, the application will receive automatic updates.
+Uninstalling the application is as simple—adding devices to the Uninstall section will automatically uninstall it.

 Leave a Comment